 There are multiple ways to submit documents to us remotely.
 Check your financial aid requirements in the Financial Aid Portal in Academica.
 Many of our forms are electronic, and can be submitted to us directly.
 Documents without social security numbers or other personally identifiable information can also be emailed to us at email@example.com.
-If your forms are not electronic you can use this link to submit your documents.
-Documents submitted via these links will be reviewed and identified before your requirements are updated in Academica.

 How do I complete Entrance Loan Counseling?

 Entrance Loan Counseling is required for all first-time Federal Loan borrowers and must be completed before you can receive your loan funding.
 You can complete Entrance Loan Counseling online here.
 Sign in with your FSA ID and password.
 WSU will be notified within a few days after you complete Entrance Loan Counseling and your record will be updated.

 How do I complete the Master Promissory Note?